-Email may be dying a slow death as a communication tool (at least in Asia) but it is still a great marketing tool for brands.
+Email may be dying a slow death as a communication tool thanks to the rise of messaging apps, but it is still a great marketing tool for brands.
 Eight out of ten people who sign up for brand emails make a purchase based on the email content, according to the influential podcast Marketing over Coffee.
 That's some serious conversion.

 So why is email marketing still a thing?

 In a world of constant surfing, swiping, snapping, and liking, email newsletters somehow manage to filter through the social noise.
 Reading your email is private time, undisturbed by social media.
 You pay more attention.
 Unlike Facebook, the inbox might also contain a job offer, a message from a loved one, or instructions from your boss, so your brain is on high alert when you are going over the inbox.

 Also, you most likely opted in to receive the newsletter in the first place, therefore you are by definition interested in the content.
 Psychologically, that primes you to be more receptive to offers.

 Marketers need to remember though that emails do vie for attention.
 Some experts insist that emails with personalized subject line such as "Hey John, we've got this fantastic new nose hair clipper on sale now!" work better than standard subject like "Amazon Weekly Newsletter".

 We have found no evidence of that.
 On the contrary, having a standard boring subject line will keep your mailing list shorter, because you'll retain the people who are really interested in your brand while getting rid of the click-bait-clickers who never buy anything anyway.
 And Mailchimp & Co. can get pretty expensive as your list grows.